ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 tags: ["tech", "go", "emoji"]
 ---

-For a project of mine, I had to handle emoji.
-The goal was to do a little search engine to find emoji because reasons.
+For a project of mine, I had to handle emojis.
+The goal was to create a search engine to find emojis.
-I'm not starting from scratch and have to include my code into an already existing program in go.
+I am not starting from scratch and have to include my code into an already existing Go program.
-So lets go and see how to build a little search engine for emojis in go.
+So, let's see how to build a little search engine for emojis in Go.

 TL;DR: The full result is available here: [git2.riper.fr/ztec/emoji-search-engine-go](https://git2.riper.fr/ztec/emoji-search-engine-go)